nguyennguyen0110/Blog/README.md

     - title: title of post (to find by)
     - page: page want to get, default 0 (ex: 1 to return page 1, 5 to return page 5)
     - size: number of users in a page, default 10
+    - *If no param provided, will find all post and return first page (page 0) with size 10.*

-    Response data can be post found or null, list of posts of empty list.
+    Response data can be post found or null, list of posts or empty list.
 Notice that list of posts return is paged and sorted by create date descending.

         {
             "code": "200",